How to stop the Great Resignation from biting your business

 Like many things, it’s been predicted to become a worldwide trend — a study by Microsoft revealed that over 40% of global employees were considering handing in their resignation.
 In the UK meanwhile, a study showed that 69% of workers were thinking of resigning in 2022, and the number of open job vacancies has continually hit record levels in recent months.

-Over in Australia — a country where employee turnover levels were quite low during the pandemic — data suggested that the number of workers changing jobs in October 2021 was up 26% compared to the same period in 2019.
+Over in Australia — a country where employee turnover levels were quite low during the pandemic — data suggested that the number of workers changing jobs in October 2021 was up 26% compared with the same period in 2019.

 So, now you’ve got an idea of what the Great Resignation is, the next question is pretty obvious.